robcowart/elastiflow/README.md

 Environment Variable | Description | Default Value
 --- | --- | ---
-ELASTIFLOW_GEOIP_DB_PATH | The path where the GeoIP DBs are located | /etc/logstash/geoipdbs
 ELASTIFLOW_DICT_PATH | The path where the dictionary files are located | /etc/logstash/dictionaries
 ELASTIFLOW_TEMPLATE_PATH | The path to where index templates are located | /etc/logstash/templates
+ELASTIFLOW_GEOIP_DB_PATH | The path where the GeoIP DBs are located | /etc/logstash/geoipdbs
+ELASTIFLOW_GEOIP_LOOKUP | Enable/Disable GeoIP lookups | true
-ELASTIFLOW_RESOLVE_IP2HOST | Enable/Disable DNS requests | false
+ELASTIFLOW_ASN_LOOKUP | Enable/Disable ASN lookups | true
-ELASTIFLOW_NAMESERVER | The DNS server to which the dns filter should send requests | 127.0.0.1 ELASTIFLOW_KEEP_ORIG_DATA | If set to `false` the original `netflow`, `ipfix` and `sflow` objects will be deleted prior to indexing.
+ELASTIFLOW_KEEP_ORIG_DATA | If set to `false` the original `netflow`, `ipfix` and `sflow` objects will be deleted prior to indexing.
 This can save disk space without affecting the provided dashboards.
 However the original flow fields will no longer be available if they are desired for additional analytics. | true
+ELASTIFLOW_RESOLVE_IP2HOST | Enable/Disable DNS requests | false
-ELASTIFLOW_ES_HOST | The Elasticsearch host to which the output will send data | 127.0.0.1:9200 ELASTIFLOW_ES_USER | The password for the connection to Elasticsearch | elastic ELASTIFLOW_ES_PASSWD | The username for the connection to Elasticsearch | changeme
+ELASTIFLOW_NAMESERVER | The DNS server to which the dns filter should send requests | 127.0.0.1 ELASTIFLOW_ES_HOST | The Elasticsearch host to which the output will send data | 127.0.0.1:9200 ELASTIFLOW_ES_USER | The password for the connection to Elasticsearch | elastic ELASTIFLOW_ES_PASSWD | The username for the connection to Elasticsearch | changeme